aoideee/flashcard-app/README.md

-# PastelFlip (Flashcard App)
+# PixelPedia (Flashcard App)

-**PastelFlip** is a cute, pixel-art-themed flashcard web application for creating, reviewing, and managing study cards—think Quizlet, but in retro pastel pixel style.
+**PixelPedia** is a cute, pixel-art-themed flashcard web application for creating, reviewing, and managing study cards—think Quizlet, but in retro pastel pixel style.

 ---
 ## Table of Contents